AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 **Encounters and Puzzles:**

-1. **Malfunctioning Constructs:** The clockwork laboratory is guarded by a series of malfunctioning clockwork constructs, including clockwork spiders, guardians, and golems.
-These constructs attack intruders on sight, and the party must defeat them or find ways to deactivate them to proceed.
+1. **Malfunctioning Constructs:** The clockwork laboratory is guarded by a series of malfunctioning clockwork constructs, these constructs attack intruders on sight, and the party must defeat them or find ways to deactivate them to proceed.
 	- [[helmed horror]] and [[animated armor]]

 2. **The Harmonic Puzzle:** In a corner of the laboratory, the party encounters a massive, intricate contraption of gears and chimes.
 To proceed further into the tower, they must solve a harmonic puzzle.
 The party must adjust the gears to create a specific musical sequence by aligning the chimes correctly.
 Clues for the puzzle can be found in the form of sheet music scattered throughout the laboratory.